The Himalayas and other Far East

 - Lost Horizon itself is based on a real-life legend of the lost valley of Shamballa, which really is supposed to be like this trope.
 The legend is used by such western mystics as Madame Blavatsky and T. Lobsang Rampa, who claim secret knowledge from old Tibet.

-- The myth of Shamballa goes back centuries, since a bunch of Jesuit Priests visited the Buddhist kingdom thought to be Shamballa back in the 1600s and described it as a paradisiacal, serene place where no living things were harmed.
+- The myth of Shamballa goes back centuries, since a bunch of Jesuit priests visited the Buddhist kingdom thought to be Shamballa back in the 17th century and described it as a paradisiacal, serene place where no living things were harmed.
 The king was especially tolerant of the Jesuits and allowed them to build a church there.
 Unfortunately, a rival Buddhist kingdom sacked Shamballa when they found out the king was letting in Jesuits.

 - Terry Pratchett frequently satirises this trope:

-- The Discworld has "Enlightenment Country" in the Hubland mountains, which is packed to the gills with different sects of monks, including the History Monks, the Monks of Cool, the Yen Buddhists, and the Listening Monks.
+- The Discworld has "Enlightenment Country" in the Hubland mountains, which is packed to the gills with different sects of monks, including the History Monks, the Monks of Cool, the Yen Buddhists, and the Listening Monks (and the occasional yeti, a variant of troll).
 What's more, sometimes young monks will leave their monasteries to seek enlightenment in the big city, because according to Pratchett "Wisdom is the one thing that looks bigger the farther away it is."

 - Truckers has the Klothians, a mystical society of Store nomes who live on the top floor of the Store, and get their food from the staffroom rather than the delicatessen (meaning they live on tea and yoghurt).

 - Arthur C. Clarke's short story "The Nine Billion Names of God", which is about Tibetan monks purchasing a computer to help them calculate the aforementioned names so that the universe may achieve its purpose and be destroyed by God.